116davinder/kafka-cluster-ansible/Readme.md

 2. It assumes you have zookeeper already running in localmode or cluster mode.
 3. All tasks like broker/jvm/logging/downgrade/removeOldVersion will be done in serial order.
 4. It doesn't support upgrading old kafka clusters from 0.9.0 to 2.x versions.
+5. Vagrant 6.x is not stable yet and older versions doesn't have support ubuntu 20 so it might not work.
 ```

 ## **Extra**